 We assume that there is a trustworthy upper bound on the total number of validly cast cards and on the number of validly cast cards that contain each contest under audit.
 These might be derived from a combination of voter registration records, voter participation records (including pollbooks), and physical ballot accounting.

-We consider the voting system, the imprinting system, and the card-retrieval system to be untrusted.
+We consider the scanning and tabulation system, the imprinting system, and the card-retrieval system to be untrusted.
 How might this overall system misbehave?

-\begin{enumerate} \item The number of CVRs that contain the contest might not be equal to the number of cards that contain the contest. \item The CVR list might misrepresent the votes on one or more cards. \item The imprinting might omit or repeat one or more of the IDs in the CVR list, print one or more IDs that are not on the CVR list, or fail to imprint any ID on one or more cards. \item The software could return a ballot card with a different ID than the ID requested, return a card with no ID, or fail to return any card whatsoever \end{enumerate}
+\begin{enumerate} \item The number of CVRs that contain the contest might not be equal to the number of cards that contain the contest. \item The CVR list might misrepresent the votes on one or more cards. \item The imprinting might omit or repeat one or more of the IDs in the CVR list, print one or more IDs that are not in the CVR list, or fail to imprint an ID on one or more cards. \item The software could return a ballot card with a different ID than the ID requested, return a card with no ID, or fail to return any card whatsoever. \end{enumerate}

-We must demonstrate an audit procedure that has a guaranteed minimum chance $1-\alpha$ of proceeding to a full hand tabulation of the (trustworthy) cards if the outcome according to the CVRs differs from the outcome according to the votes on the ballot cards, where The procedure is then an RLA with risk limit $\alpha$.
+We must demonstrate an audit procedure that has a guaranteed minimum chance $1-\alpha$ of proceeding to a full hand tabulation of the cards if the outcome according to the CVRs differs from the outcome according to the votes on the trustworthy collection of ballot cards.
+That procedure is then an RLA with risk limit $\alpha$.